Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/Governance Circle.md

 ### What (Track in [[Notion]]?)
-- Objective: Community Governance calls
+- Objective: Autopoietic Community Governance calls that grow themselves and self sustain
-	- Sub-objective: Calls self-select and grow themselves; partnerships are formed.
-		- Key Result: Buddy systems introduced.
+	- Key Result: Buddy systems introduced and interlinkages .
+Community entities working together through an advice process.
-	- Key Result: Onboarding the validator community.
+	- Key Result: Onboarding the validator community
 	- Key Result:
 -
 - Assisting the [[General Circle]] to audit the Network organisation structure